-Flushing Financial Corporation (the "Holding Company"), a Delaware business corporation, is a bank holding company.
-On February 28, 2013 the Holding Company's wholly owned subsidiary Flushing Savings Bank, FSB (the "Savings Bank) merged with and into Flushing Commercial Bank (the "Merger").
-Flushing Commercial Bank was the surviving entity of the Merger, whose name was changed to Flushing Bank (the "Bank").
+Flushing Financial Corporation (the "Holding Company"), a Delaware business corporation, is the bank holding company of its wholly-owned subsidiary Flushing Bank (the "Bank").
 The Holding Company and its direct and indirect wholly-owned subsidiaries, including the Bank, Flushing Preferred Funding Corporation, Flushing Service Corporation, and FSB Properties Inc., are collectively herein referred to as the "Company."